On eigenproblem for inverted harmonic oscillators: Abstract

 \section{Abstract}

 We consider an eigenvalue problem for an inverted one dimensional harmonic oscillator.
 We find a complete description for the eigenproblem in $C^{\infty}(\mathbb R)$.
 The eigenfunctions are described in terms of the confluent hypergeometric functions, the spectrum is ${\mathbb C}$.
 The spectrum of the differential operator $-{\frac{d}{dx^2}}-{\omega}^{2}{x^2}$ is continuous and has physical significance only for the states which are in $L^{2}(\mathbb R)$ and correspond to real eigenvalues.
-To identify them we use two approaches.
+To identify them we orthonormalize in Dirac sense the states corresponding to real eigenvalues.
+This leads to the doubly degenerated real line as the spectrum of the Hamiltonian (in $L^2({\mathbb R})$).
+We also use two other approaches.
 First we define a unitary operator between $L^{2}(\mathbb R)$ and $L^{2}$ for two copies of $\mathbb R$.
 This operator has the property that the spectrum of the image of the inverted harmonic oscillator corresponds to the spectrum of the operator $-i{\frac{d}{dx}}$.
-This shows that the (generalized) spectrum of the inverted harmonic operator is real.
+This shows again that the (generalized) spectrum of the inverted harmonic operator is a doubly degenerated real line.
 The second approach uses rigged Hilbert spaces.